Fractured Magic: Chapter Seventeen

 “That’s not comforting.
 It’s sad.”

 “Tell me about last time,” Dinara said, not even waiting for him to finish.
-“When you had to flee Gallontea.”
+“When you had to flee Gallonten.”

 Roman’s mouth snapped shut.
 While Dinara waited for him to continue, he stared out over the quiet camp, lost in thought.
 Eventually, he said, “I worked for Unity, but not by choice.
-While they never put me in a cage, I couldn’t leave, all the same.”
+While they never put me in a cage or a cell, I still couldn’t leave.”

 “Why not?”

-Roman laughed.
 “An easy question to ask, but not to answer.
 It was psychological, mostly.
 They beat me down, taught me not to dream of freedom.
-I was supposed to be grateful — they saved me from the gallows, and because of that, they felt I belonged to them.”
+I was supposed to be grateful—they saved me from the gallows, and because of that, they felt I belonged to them.”
 He watched Dinara, cataloging the changes in her expression when he said, “I had killed someone.”

 There was fear there, in her eyes, and Roman knew with utter certainty that they wouldn’t make it to morning.
 Not together.

-“It was an accident,” he explained.
-Digging into the haze of old memories, he continued, “I was friendless and homeless, and I came to Gallontea naively thinking I could find a job, maybe save enough to finish my education.
+“It was an accident,” he added, as if that changed anything.
+Digging into the haze of old memories, he continued, “I was friendless and homeless, and I came to Gallonten naively thinking I could find a job, maybe save enough to finish my education.
 I had no idea what I was walking into, and the police then were even worse than they are now.
 A week into my stay, a group of them accosted me while I was trying to find somewhere to sleep.
-They were beating me, and I just...reacted.
+They were beating me, and I just reacted.
 I was so sure they were going to kill me.
 I killed one, wounded two others, and was arrested immediately after.”

 “History,” Dinara repeated.
 “What about the Oracle of Damael?
 How does she fit into this?”